 I imagine you’re an extremely close family after making such a big move together.
 How close knit & important is your family life?
 What have you and your family brought with you as far as beautiful or special cultural elements from life in Kenya?

 My family is my life!
 We’ve been through everything together, and we’re a young family too, so we still live together.
 We’re all extremely close and always take care of one another.
 That is something I will never take for granted.
 Other than our values and South Sudanese culture, we didn’t come to Australia with much.
-My favourite tangible thing we brought is our family album.
+My favorite tangible thing we brought is our family album.
 All the pictures of our life in Kenya and South Sudan, pictures of our other family members, our home and everything else.
 Going through the album brings so many happy memories that hold a special place in my heart.

 You’re studying economics & International relations at UNI whilst also working in federal politics.
 Did your own personal experience lead to your work in these areas?